Get started with Shape today!

 However, while FSC is packed with many functionalities essential for insurance agents, it comes with a significant price tag.
 With subscription plans ranging from $250 to $500 per user per month, it's a substantial investment that may not be feasible for small businesses operating on tighter budgets.

-Overall, Salesforce's Financial Services Cloud is a robust CRM for insurance agents, providing a comprehensive view of policyholders and offering a wide range of customizable features.
+Overall, Salesforce's Financial Services Cloud is a robust insurance CRM for insurance agents, providing a comprehensive view of policyholders and offering a wide range of customizable features.
 Despite its high cost and potential technical challenges, its scalability, integration, and compliance benefits make it a powerful tool worth considering.

 6. Applied Epic